Hamiltonians to all Orders in Perturbation Theory and Higher Loop Corrections in Single Field Inflation with PBHs Formation: Action and Hamiltonian to all Orders in EFT

 \subsection{Example: Bispectrum in USR Inflation}

 As a simple application of the above results, here we briefly review the analysis of bispectrum in the extended USR setup which was studied in more details in \cite{Akhshik:2015nfa} using the EFT formalism.
 This is a two-step model in which the first phase is a USR which is glued to the SR phase as proposed in \cite{Namjoo:2012aa}.
 The transition to the final SR phase is infinitely sharp so the mode function is frozen immediately after the USR phase at $\tau=\tau_e$.
 This is a simplification which allows one to neglect the evolution of the mode functions after the USR phase.
+The goal of this simple exercise is to demonstrate that the results for bispectrum obtained within the EFT formalism indeed matches the corresponding results obtained from standard perturbation theory such as from Maldacena's approach or from $\delta N$ formalism.

 To calculate the bispectrum we only need the cubic Hamiltonian ${\bf H}_3$ which from Eq. (\ref{HI-eq3}) is obtained to be, \ba _3 = - M_P^2 H^3 \eta \epsilon a^2\, \int d^3 x \Big( \pi \pi'^2 - \pi (\partial \pi)^2 \Big) \, , \ea where a prime denotes the derivative with respect to the conformal time.